 Saturday morning was rainy, which was good as everytime I’ve been to Halifax this year it’s been bone dry, hot and therefore slow.
 However, it was also windy up at the top which kinda sucked as it slowed things down and blew you around loads.
 The third leg: Huddersfield to Halifax.

 The Halifax visit panned out nicely too.
-Got a chance to talk to the guys that worked there, and local rider/shop owner Wayne Taylor was there too (A.K.A.
-Snowskate).
+Got a chance to talk to the guys that worked there, and local rider/shop owner Wayne Taylor was there too.

 The combination of high wind and a large ski-lesson meant I didn’t use the main kicker, but I did have some fun playing on the smaller jump to the side.
 The highlight was stomping a clean barrel-roll.
 Nothing big, not too stylish, but clean, I rode it straight out.
 Really pleased.
 I also worked on some backside 3s because I can’t really do them.

 Photos, talking to the Halifax crew, it was fun.
-It was also dirty, and my pants are taking a beating too!
+It was also dirty, my favorite snowboard hoodie and pants are taking a beating too!

 Due to the late finish the night before, Saturday morning was pretty rushed too.
 No time to sort out the mess in the car and no time for a full shower.
 Getting changed in the rainy, cold carpark after riding the wet mossy snowflex – I was starting to feel somewhat urgh.